Dave Ramsey: Teachings and criticisms

-Criticism

 Economists and financial professionals have criticized aspects of Ramsey's teachings for diverging from mainstream economic theory.
 His advice to avoid borrowing during economic downturns runs counter to the concept of consumption smoothing, which suggests that individuals should borrow early in life and save during peak earning years.

 Critics also argue that Ramsey's approach may not account for income inequality, emergency financial needs, or long-term investment strategies.
 Ramsey's investing advice has been challenged for its emphasis on stock-based mutual funds with load fees, and claims of consistent 12% annual returns on investments, which critics view as unrealistic.

 American journalist Helaine Olen argued in her book, Pound Foolish, that some of Ramsey's financial advice "doesn't even work on a base, mathematical level".

 Personal life

 Ramsey married his wife, Sharon, on June 26, 1982.
 The Ramseys have three children: Denise Whittemore, Rachel Cruze, and Daniel Ramsey.
 All three work for Ramsey Solutions.

 Ramsey was inducted into the National Radio Hall of Fame in 2015.

 As of 2018, Ramsey had an estimated net worth of $55 million.
 In 2021, he sold his custom-built home in Franklin, Tennessee, for $10.2 million and began construction on a new home in the area.

 Ramsey is an evangelical Christian and described himself as fiscally and socially conservative.
 He has blamed politics for what he considers Americans' economic dependence, and has said presidents should do "as little as possible" about the economy.

 Ramsey supported Donald Trump in the 2024 United States presidential election.